Phasianus colchicus | ring-necked pheasant

 Other Names: common pheasant

 The ring-necked pheasant is native to Asia and has been introduced throughout the world as a gamebird, and here in Hawaiʻi in the 1860s.
 At about 30 inches in length, the males are a bright gold with chest-nut brown feathers with species of iridescent green and purple.
 Their head is a dark metallic green with a red wattle.
 The females are drab brown with darker spots.
-Due to their attractive feathers, local feather workers fashion luxurious hatbands to adorn paliolo (Hawaiian cowboy) hats.
+Due to their attractive feathers, local feather workers fashion luxurious hatbands to adorn paniolo (Hawaiian cowboy) hats.

 Hotspots for ring-necked pheasant